In this guide, I describe the available router libraries in Clojure and give my recommendations.

 Before I get into the router libraries, I want to emphasize that no router could be perfect for every situation.
 There are some routers that I wouldn’t recommend because they’re not widely used and there are better options.
 And there are some that are just fine.
 And there are some that I think are best-in-class for that particular use case.
 I’m going to call those out.

 These are my two top picks for routers as of September 2019.
 I had to pick two because both of them are good for different purposes.
 Reitit is great for a high-performance, industrial-strength, full-control router—the kind of thing you could build a company on.
 Compojure is great, too, but it’s more for convenience than anything else.
 If you want something for a side project that you don’t think will get much traffic, Compojure will suit you well.

 Reitit is my recommendation for an industrial-strength, fast, and versatile router.
 It comes from the folks at Metosin, who have built great web libraries.
 Reitit is their router, and it is fast.
 Metosin is doing optimization and benchmarking to make a router that is highly competitive with other language alternatives, yet still compatible with the Clojure ecosystem.

-Reitit checks a lot of boxes: it works in Clojure and ClojureScript, it’s data-driven, it’s bi-directional, and it sticks to routing.
+Reitit checks a lot of boxes: it works in Clojure and ClojureScript, it’s data-driven, it’s bi-directional, and it can be used for pure routing.
 The documentation is great, too.

 It has helpers for turning the routes into a Ring handler and an Interceptor, though you don’t need to use those.
 There are basic routing operations that don’t require Ring or Interceptors.

 And what’s most impressive is that they achieve all of that while being the fastest Clojure router out there.
 There’s more about routing performance on this page.

 Compojure has been out there for a long time and it is still widely used.
 Compojure is my recommendation for a “just get something working” routing library.
 I wouldn’t use it on serious projects anymore, but for quick side projects that don’t need to be super fast and won’t get too big, I think it still has a lot going for it.